luis-paulo-antoniolli/rust-kanban/README.md

 # Simple-fast-productive-app

-It is a simple productivity app with focus in performace and beauty It is compiled in user machine
+It is a simple cli based productivity app with focus in performace

+It is compiled in user machine

 Probably is the best productivity app for gentoo users, LOL.